 - Watch the Google training video and complete the quiz

 Once you have finished these tasks, it is time to submit your pre-qualification review.
-For this you will need to sign back into your Google for Nonprofits Account.
+For this, you will need to sign back into your Google for Nonprofits account.
 When in, you will be able to “Activate” the Google Ad Grants using your customer ID.
-Finish telling Google how you heard about them and then you can finish by enrolling.
-Once this is done, you should hear back within 5 business days.
+Finish telling Google how you heard about them, and then you can finish by enrolling.
+Once this is complete, you should hear back within five business days.

 6. Create Your First Campaign

-Now that you have been approved through pre-qualification it is time to setup your first campaign.
+Now that you have approval through pre-qualification, it is time to set up your first campaign.
 Even seasoned Ad Word veterans will need to take their time setting up the campaign if this is their first Ad Grant campaign.
-Google allows spending of up to $329 per day in free ad spend.
-The following are some additional settings you will want to setup in order to assure a great introductory campaign.
+Google allows spending of up to $329 per day in free ad spends.
+The following are some additional settings you will want to set up to ensure a great introductory campaign.

 - Type: Choose Search Network Only

-- Locations: Decide if you want a local campaign or national one.
+- Locations: Decide if you want a local campaign or a national one.

-- Languages: Choose relevant languages you wish to display your ads to.
+- Languages: Choose relevant languages you wish to display your ads.